BrantaOps/bips/README.md

 In "Application Consensus" below, verification is done manually.
 In Bitcoin, nodes and miners handle this.

-A distributed runtime (Branta) that acts as a filter _before_ install can act as consensus.
+A distributed runtime (Branta) that acts as a filter _before_ install can act as consensus by aggregating signatures for relevant Bitcoin Software.

 Branta should adopt BrIP (Branta Improvement Proposals) to standardize this.

+# Branta as a Protocol

   <img width="873" alt="Screen Shot 2024-02-04 at 10 55 43 AM" src="https://github.com/BrantaOps/design/blob/main/protocol.png">
   <img width="873" alt="Screen Shot 2024-02-04 at 10 55 43 AM" src="https://github.com/BrantaOps/design/blob/main/Wallet%20Architecture.png">